rspec/rspec-rails/.github/ISSUE_TEMPLATE/bug_report.md

 differs from the current behaviour.
 -->

-## Can you provide an example app?
+## Can you provide an example reproduction?

 <!--
 This step is probably the most important in allowing us to quickly debug